CaileyBianchini/Topia/README.md

 ## II.
 Soon to Come
 	-	Race choices
 	-	more to the story
-	-	currency
-	-	a shop
-	-	an easier load off pont
+	-	an easier load off point
+	-	will be adding silver and copper currency

 ## III.
 Controls
 	-	The controls are simple, you will be given choices (the amount of choices vary) and will select the choice you want.